CaskAle/summit-pi-project/summit-pi.md

 ---

-## TJBot recipe Issues
+## TJBot recipe Notes

 We made the decision to provide you with the most recent version of the Raspberry Pi (version 4) as they are much higher performing.
 However, the TJBot recipes were designed with an older Raspberry Pi in mind.
-As a result, there are a couple of places where you will need to apply a patch to the code in order for the recipes to work.
+As a result, there are a couple of places where you will need to apply a patch to the code in order for the recipes to work properly.

 ### Hardware Testing